Opinion | We need to fight covid-19, not each other. Here are the keys to compromise on a relief deal.

 The checks issued under last year’s Cares Act, and the $600 checks coming now, were not well-targeted.
 Many of the lowest-income households received nothing while funds went to households well above any reasonable definition of “middle class.”
 The assistance was not even targeted to people whose incomes were damaged by the pandemic.
 Washington can do much better.

 Third, pandemic relief programs should be designed to phase out as the economy improves, not on set dates.
-Predicting the state of the economy six months or a year from now is a challenge, even in normal times.
+Predicting the state of the economy six months or a year from now is a challenge even in normal times.
 With a pandemic raging, it’s next to impossible.
 Before the Thanksgiving-Christmas surge in covid cases, the U.S. economy appeared to be improving rapidly.
 But now, retail sales are falling, and jobs are disappearing.
 Who knows what the future will bring?
 The flow of relief should respond to sensible triggers that reflect the state of the economy.

 Conservatives and progressives alike should be able to agree on these three simple principles: speed, targeting and timely phaseout.
 That will leave plenty for the two camps to fight about later in addressing deep structural problems relating to poverty, inadequate education, racial inequality and more.
 Congress should debate these issues vigorously, and there will doubtless be partisan differences.
 But first: Deal with the immediate threat.